 Step 3: Calculation using Linear Interpolation

-Since a few candidates will take an examination in one shift and others will take another, Candidates for shift 1 will not have raw scores for shift 2.
+Since a few candidates will take an examination in one shift and others will take another, candidates for shift 1 will not have raw scores for shift 2.
 The missing marks of each candidate in each shift will then be calculated using interpolation.

 Interpolation estimates the missing marks of students who have already taken a test in one shift and will not appear in the second shift of the same subject.